30 Household Items You Had No Idea Were Reusable

 Recycle newspapers or even old magazines to use as wrapping paper.
 The paper can also wrap fragile objects when moving to prevent scratches or breakage.
 Newspapers are also exceptional at absorbing odors.
 Leave small, balled-up paper in your stinky sneakers for a fresher smell in the morning.

 Use empty tissue boxes as a useful space to store plastic bags.
 This solution is neat and simple, and it will ultimately save you space.
-Here are some more organizational tips that can save you lots of money.

 Fill old, cleaned-out condiment bottles with pancake batter or icing to create an easy-to-clean breakfast or beautiful cupcake designs.
 Here are some additional uses for ordinary kitchen gadgets.